 In the case of a medical emergency we will assess the situation and if required will not hesitate to ring 999.
 We will contact you immediately.

 Each year we have training on using an EPI Pen and on helping children with Epilepsy.
 If we have any concerns we refer to the headteacher.
-We currently have three members of staff who hold a certificate for "First Aid in the Workplace" and one member of staff who has completed the "Paediatric First Aid Training".
+We currently have three members of staff who hold a certificate for "First Aid in the Workplace" and members of staff who have completed the "Paediatric First Aid Training".

 9. Who can I contact for further information?

-This SEND Information Report (School Local Offer) will be reviewed in the Autumn term with parents, staff and governors.
+This SEND Information Report (School Local Offer) will be reviewed in the Summer term with parents, staff and governors.